 - Ignore White = Checked

-Press the Live Paint Button from the Control panel and use the Live Paint Bucket tool (K) to fill the enclosed areas of your type with a color.
+Press the Live Paint Button from the Control panel and use the Live Paint Bucket tool (K) to fill the enclosed areas of your grunge font vector with a color.
 The color doesn’t have to be anything aesthetically pleasing, just something to distinguish from the the other outlines and artboard.

 Expand the Live Paint Group and Ungroup all the objects.
 Use the Magic Wand Tool to select just the colored fill object.
 Cut these shapes and Paste In Front in two separate layers.
-You should now have a total of three layers.
+You should now have a total of three layers in your grunge font vector.
 Label the first “Outlines”, the second “Shading” and the third “Color”.